marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/csizeof.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: C_SIZEOF, expression size, size of an expression

 .. _c_sizeof:

-.. index:: C_SIZEOF

-.. index:: expression size

-.. index:: size of an expression

 C_SIZEOF --- Size in bytes of an expression
 *******************************************